 After I’ve tried setting up a rogue access point using squid and hostapd I’ve seen that KDE’s network-manager offers host access-point functionality.
 How easy is it to combine this with BURP for an SSL man-in-the-middle attack?
 Well some GUI clicking and 3 command line invocations..
 The Hardware I bought two USB 802.11n wireless adaptorts on deal extrem, so far both of them work as an access point: a small whitish one for $5.

 I’m always reading about dangerous rogue access points but never actually have seen one in action.
 So what better than create a test setup..
-Hardware for this test setup will be * my old linux notebook (a macbook pro) as fake access point * a small deal extreme network card (Ralink 5070 chipset).
+Hardware for this test setup will be my old linux notebook (a macbook pro) as fake access point a small deal extreme network card (Ralink 5070 chipset).
 I’ve actually bought three differnet wireless cards for under $20 and am trying out the different chipsets.
 This card is rather small (like an usb stick), so it isn’t to conspicous The basic idea is to use hostap to create a virtual access point.

 Yesterday was this year’s “Akademikerball” in Vienna.
 This is a continuation of the former WKR ball – which is used for right-wing networking across Europe and organized by the Austrian Freedom Party.
 This party in turn is a right-wing party: populist, xenophobic, haven of people with a far-right history.
 Opposed to this party were protests mostly organized by the left-ish social party and the green-alternative party.
 Police forces were using this event as a show-of-strength.